prasenjeetpaul/online-command-terminal/README.md

 1. Run `npm install` to download all the dependency.
 2. Run `npm run-script start-server` to start the server where the command propmt is located.
-3. Run `ng server -o` to start and open the client application in the default browser.
+3. Run `ng serve -o` to start and open the client application in the default browser.

 ## Client Application